vweinblatt123/Unit1HW_Weinblatt/README.md

 * What are the other major companies in this domain?

 The domain contains both independent robo-advisors as well as units at traditional money managers trying to compete in the space.
-Below is a table of AUM and # of client accounts at the largest such firms.

 ## Results